home-assistant/hassbian-scripts/docs/python.md

 ## Description
 This script will upgrade Python to the latest stable version.
-It will also create a new virtuel enviorment to be used for Home Assistant.
+It will also create a new virtual enviorment to be used for Home Assistant.

 ## Upgrade
 ```